Nomad-Media/nomad-sdk/nomad-sdk-pip/README.md

 debugMode: Specifies when running functions, whether of not to print api call information.

+Place the config in a file called config.py and import it into your project.

 You are now ready to use the Pip in your project.

 > 📘 Make sure to keep your configuration options secret and do not share them publicly.